Ciraudi/semantic-extraction/README.md

 ## Installation and usage

-You have to follow this tutorial https://www.guru99.com/download-install-nltk.html
+You can follow this tutorial https://www.guru99.com/download-install-nltk.html

 ## Cite